Students Who Regularly Exercise Make Better Grades

 ____________

-The Mechanical Minds of Boys
+Mechanical Minds of Boys

-What are little boys made of?
+are little boys made of?

-What are little boys made of?
+are little boys made of?

-Slugs and snails
+and snails

-And puppy-dogs' tails,
+puppy-dogs' tails,

-That's What little boys are made of.
+What little boys are made of.

 Mother Goose was right: The male brain devotes less space to verbal and emotional activity.
 While the average male brain dedicates more areas to spatial-mechanical functioning than the female brain does, it also devotes half the space to verbal emotive functioning that the female brain does.
 Hence, boys like to manipulate objects, or just their arms and legs while they also experience words and feelings differently than girls do.
 Boys’ brains also make less serotonin and oxytocin, a human bonding chemical, than girls’ brains do, so boys are more impulsive and less likely to sit still.
 Since their brains are structured to compartmentalize learning while girls are much better at multitasking, boys have a shorter attention span and cannot as easily transition between lessons (Gurian, 2004, November. para.
 16-20).
 All of which might be a hint to make movement part of the lesson plan.

-Separating boys and girls helps teachers plan different lesson and exercise plans geared to help each gender excel.
+and exercise plans geared to help each gender excel.

 The differences in the typical male and female brains thus explain why males more easily master higher math and physics as well as other subjects taught abstractly, enjoy playing video games that involve physical movement, and are more likely to get in trouble for their impulsive behavior, fidgeting, and inability to listen (Gurian, 2004, November, para.
 22).

-The Nature-Based Approach
+Nature-Based Approach

-The Nature-Based Classroom
+Nature-Based Classroom

 Manipulatives, such as blocks, can also help boys expand their verbal skills.
 The teacher can use the blocks area to help boys expand their verbal skills since boys more easily verbalize the activities they are dong than their feelings.
 The classroom would also give girls lots of opportunity to manipulate objects, preparing them for higher-level math and science courses (Gurian, 2004, para.
 32-33).